 The State of California anticipates that relative sea level rise projections stemming from greenhouse gas emissions and related climate change pose significant economic, environmental and social risks to communities along the San Francisco Bay Shoreline, including the City of Palo Alto.
-Research shows that these projections may worsen if greenhouse gas emission trajectories continue unabated.
-Greenhouse gases and thermal expansion are the primary cause of Antarctic and Greenland ice melt which in turn are the primary source of sea level rise globally and in San Francisco Bay.

-The City of Palo Alto’s Sea Level Rise Vulnerability Assessment documents potential sea level rise hazards to City and community assets from increments of sea level rise between 12 to 84 inches.
+The City of Palo Alto completed a Sea Level Rise Vulnerability Assessment(PDF, 32MB) in 2022 which documents potential sea level rise hazards to City and community assets from increments of sea level rise between 12 to 84 inches.
 This is representative of what may occur through the year 2100 based on the estimates from the State of California Ocean Protection Council Sea Level Rise Guidance (2018).
-Palo Alto’s Assessment will inform the development of a Sea Level Rise Adaptation Plan which will address potential hazards caused by sea level rise and related rising shallow groundwater levels.
-The goals of the Plan are to preserve and expand habitat, and protect and adapt the City and community.
+Palo Alto’s Assessment will inform the development of a Sea Level Rise Adaptation Plan which will include strategies and a timeline to preserve and expand habitat, and protect and adapt the City and community.
 The Adaptation Plan will serve as the Sea Level Rise chapter of the City of Palo Alto Sustainability and Climate Action Plan.
-Community meetings to discuss the Plan will be held throughout 2023.

 Review Palo Alto’s Sea Level Rise Vulnerability Assessment(PDF, 32MB)